morays-community/morays-doc/docs/source/nemo.getting_started.rst

 The work of GZ21 takes place in the context of parameterizing the ocean subgrid momentum forcing with a ML model.
 The goal is to predict the mean and standard deviation of a Gaussian probability distribution at each grid cell.
 Those are intended to be used for a stochastic prediction of the subgrid forcing.
 We wish to use the GZ21 parameterization to enhance the solution of a DINO simulation.
 The model relies on a CNN that takes macroscale surface velocities as inputs and returns mean and deviation as outputs.

 Here is the difficulty: the CNN model is written with native Python libraries while NEMO is written in Fortran.
 Thus, an interface is required to make both to coexist and exchange data.
-Since NEMO has an OASIS interface, we can use the Eophis library to couple an external Python script that will contain the GZ21 model.
+Since NEMO has an OASIS3-MCT interface, we can use the Eophis library to couple an external Python script that will contain the GZ21 model.

 .. image:: images/NEMO_GZ21_XIOS.png